 Many wonder, “What does diabetes have to do with your eyes?”
 Diabetes affects the small blood vessels in the body due to poor insulin control, which can lead to serious complications affecting numerous organs, including the kidneys, heart, and the back of your eye called the retina.
 Unfortunately, diabetes is also the leading cause of new cases of blindness in adults between the ages of 20-70, making proper diabetic eye care a top priority.
 According to a June 2014 CDC report:

 It is highly recommended that diabetic patients have a full dilated eye examination performed by an eye doctor with expertise in diabetic eye care every year.
 Some side effects of diabetes can show up in the eye, and if detected, these conditions are more likely to be occurring in other organs and blood vessels in the rest of the body.
 In many cases, a person is unaware of the effects of diabetes in the retina, since vision is not always affected.
 Side effects such as leakage of blood from the blood vessels into the retina or swelling in the retina may lead to vision loss if not properly treated.
 These side effects are easily picked up in a dilated eye examination, which is encouraged by the American Academy of Ophthalmology.
 Of course, if you have diabetes, the best way to keep your vision clear and your eyes healthy is to maintain good insulin control and have regular follow-ups with your doctor.

 Our dedicated team of eye care specialists want to help you take steps to prevent vision loss if you have diabetes.
-Dr. Vanessa Mills and Dr. Lee Raykovicz at Providence Eye & Laser Specialists are now accepting new diabetic eye care patients.
+Dr. Vanessa Mills at Providence Eye & Laser Specialists is now accepting new diabetic eye care patients.
 Contact us today to schedule your appointment and let us help you protect your vision.

 1Centers for Disease Control and Prevention